alexeygumirov/pandoc-for-pdf-how-to/README.md

 ### Tools

-- **pandoc**
+- **Pandoc**

-	- template: I use my template which is a slightly modified [eisvogel.latex][URL 1] template.
-I made following modifications:
+	- Template: I use my template which is a slightly modified [eisvogel.latex][URL 1] template.
+I made following changes:
-		- `subtitle` field is used in the footer instead of `author`.
+        - Each paragraph starts from the new page.
-        - blockqute font is darker than original which is better for reading.
+        - Block quote font is darker than original which is better for reading.
+            - Original color is `rgb{119,119,119}`, mine setting is `rgb{89,89,89}`.
-        - code listings are wrapped on white spaces by default.
+        - Code listings are wrapped on white spaces by default.
-        - code listins font size is set to "footnotesize".
+        - Code listins font size is set to "footnotesize".
+And original template parameter does not work (it, actually, never worked properly).
+        - Line interval in code listings is set to `1.2`.
     - Both templates you can find in the repository of this project.
 Original template [eisvogel.latex][LINK 2] and my modified [eisvogel_mod.latex][LINK 3]

 - **texlive**